Willed Body Program – Answers to Common Questions

 - Can a financial contribution be made in memory or honor of a loved one?

 UT Southwestern can also accept donations of individuals that are not previously signed up with our program prior to passing and after death has occurred.
 These are called 'Donation By Next of Kin.'
 Next of kin may contact the Willed Body Program for approval of such donations at 214-648-2221 or 1-888-905-9991.

 In the event of a donor's death, the family should call the Willed Body Program at 214-648-2221 or toll-free at 1-888-905-9991.
 Staff members are on call 24 hours a day to receive notification.
-Funeral homes should not be contacted.
 Willed Body Program staff will handle all removal arrangements.

 The Willed Body Program may decline any body that may not be suitable for scientific or educational purposes.
 There are a number of situations that may lead to a body not being accepted:

 If the Willed Body Program determines that the body is unusable for these or other reasons, survivors will need to make other arrangements for the body's final disposition.
 The Willed Body Program cannot be responsible for any costs associated with other arrangements.

 No. Texas law prohibits such payments.

 Your family can pursue donation of your body to the nearest medical institution located within the state in which the death occurred.
 The Willed Body Program can provide assistance, if needed.

 In conformation with state law, all bodies are cremated upon completion of studies.

 The cremated remains may be returned to the next of kin if the request has been made in advance.
 Your next of kin will be notified by letter of the following options:

 - Receive the ashes by certified mail

 - Make an appointment to receive the ashes in person

 Remains are usually returned within 18 to 24 months.

 In some instances, cremated remains may not be available because of the nature of medical research.